A message to the British-Pahari youth of the UK

 So we keep our mouths shut!
 Upward mobility demands it, we convince ourselves!

-In many societies around the world, we have negative expressions for such behavioural tendencies; understandably the actual phenomenon in question exists everywhere.
+In many societies around the world, we have negative expressions for such behavioural tendencies; understandably the social phenomenon in question exists everywhere.
 It’s connected with power-relations; some people are important, others are not.
-The important people have power, social prestige and privilege.
-The ‘not-so’ important people have none of this, and if you happen to come from the fringe of a society’s power structure, you want to join the ranks of the ruling class and you’ll do everything possible to get there, even if it means ‘poo-pooing’ your former lives.
+The important people have power, social prestige and privilege, what we otherwise call the dominant group.
+The ‘not-so’ important people have none of this, and if you happen to come from the fringe of a society’s power structure – the fringe group, you want to join the ranks of the ruling class and you’ll do everything possible to get there, even if it means ‘poo-pooing’ your former lives.

 Or at least that’s the idea behind social climbing, a pejorative expression used for aspects of upward mobility, which in itself, is not a bad thing.

-Back in the days when we were free-spirited adolescents, with little cares for the outside world, we used to look disfavourably on such people but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’.
+For lots of us, back in the days when we were free-spirited adolescents, with little cares for the outside world, we used to look disfavourably on such people, but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’.
 Obviously, our formative years were free of contorted priorities.
 In many ways, we were positively ‘wet around the ears’, but naive and impressionable as we were, there was something inherently true about us.

 But our adolescent years was also a time to be ourselves.
 For some of us, we were trying to find ourselves in the midst of people who were similarly trying to find themselves.
 No one really cared about saying the right things or being anodyne; what you said came naturally to you, if you happened to be wrong it wasn’t the end of a friendship.
 From this cadre, we had the beginnings of the contrarians and those who refused to be silenced.